-We are often asked whether we set out mandatory training requirements for GP practices.
+We are often asked whether we specify mandatory training requirements for GP practices.

-- decide what training is mandatory and how this training is delivered during the pandemic
+- decide what training is mandatory and how they deliver it

 - make this clear to staff